BHSECQ Student Activities

 We compete in the Annual MIST competition that features all MSA clubs in high schools.
 We also speak of Islam and educate people about Islam and how it relates to many people.
 We also fundraise and try to help out the Muslim Community.

-The Hype & Scribble Society
+Scribble Society

 Scribble Society is BHSECQ's writer's circle!
 Where writers come to learn and grow together.
 With weekly goals, workshops, group studies, and Write With Me's, Scribblers explore not only their own craft, but their fellow members', expanding their writing styles.
 Connections with The Hype and Broadside's Creative Corner allows Scribblers an opportunity to publish their work within school, while also preparing them for outside competitions and scholarships!